 Myprotein comes in three flavor choices, such as unflavored, chocolate stevia, and vanilla stevia.
 You’ll also find it in 2.2 pounds or 5.5-pound bags.

 This vegan-friendly blend of soy protein contains 90% protein and no gluten, is naturally sweetened, and flavored, and is advertised as well as protein powder for building muscles.

 Here’s why you’ll like it:

 Mixes Nicely – although some people are worried about the effects of soy protein supplement feeling a bit chalky, this blend is beautifully formulated so that it mixes in beautifully with other drinks.
-If you opt for the unflavored version, you’ll be able to mix it to any drink of your pick to create your own flavors.
+If you opt for the unflavored version, you’ll be able to mix it with any drink of your pick to create your own flavors.

 Summary: If you’re looking for a clean energy that is 100% vegan and loaded in high-quality protein, this Myprotein powder is the best choice for you.
 Each serving is loaded with 26g of protein which means you’re more likely to lose weight and build muscle quickly.
 Plus, it also facilitates quicker recoveries so you should be able to focus on your workouts more.
 All-natural powder makes it the best meal replacement shakes.